tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Specifically, decryption failure of any 0-RTT record following an accepted "early_data" extension MUST produce a fatal "bad_record_mac" alert as per {{record-payload-protection}}.
-Implementations SHOULD determine the security parameters for the 1-RTT phase of the connection entirely before processing the EncryptedExtensions and Finished, using those values solely to determine whether to accept or reject 0-RTT data.

 [[TODO: How does the client behave if the indication is rejected.]]